Package 'BIOMASS'

 Description

-The function estimates the wood density (WD) of the trees from their taxonomy or from their congeners using the global wood density database (Chave et al. 2009, Zanne et al. 2009) or any additional dataset.
+The function estimates the wood density (WD) and the associated standard deviation of the trees from their taxonomy or from their congeners using the global wood density database V2 (Fischer et al. 2026) or any additional dataset if the sd is also provided.
 The WD can either be attributed to an individual at a species, genus, family or stand level.

 Usage